ubermanu/magento2-es-import-map/README.md

-# Import map for ES modules
+# Magento 2 - Import map for ES modules

 This module generates an import-map script tag to be used with JS modules.<br>
 Cross browser support is provided by https://github.com/guybedford/es-module-shims.